arqalite/fire-king-guide/src/combos/ponix/arvata/princess-arvata-ulcanix.md

 ### Princess + Arvata setup (with Ulcanix in GY)

-As Arvata is already in the GY at the time [_Sacred Fire King Garunix_] is summoned, we can deviate from the [Ponix + any Fire King] line and destroy [_Fire King Courtier Ulcanix_] instead.
+As Arvata is already in the GY at the time [_Sacred Fire King Garunix_] is summoned, we can deviate from the [generic 2-card Ponix] combo and destroy [_Fire King Courtier Ulcanix_] instead.

 This allows us to still reach the same Princess + Arvata endboard while giving us more options - by reviving Ulcanix during the interruption sequence, we can search any Fire King we need, either to further interrupt our opponent, or set up our turn 3 plays.